Household waste overview

 In terms of simplicity, and the minimisation of labour and transport costs, options 1 and 3 win easily.

 Returnable / Re-useable : –.
 A requirement for containers to bear a deposit is mandatory in eleven states in the US, which have introduced “bottle bills”.
-Not only has this measure massively improved return and recycling rates, to 90% (compared to the UK’s 25% for plastic bottles in 2012) but it reduces litter composed of 40% drinks containers to 6% and provides income for poor people who collect discarded containers.
+Not only has this measure massively improved return and recycling rates, to over 90% (compared to the UK’s 58% for plastic bottles in 2017) but it reduces litter composed of 40% drinks containers to 6% and provides income for poor people who collect discarded containers.
 Introducing bottle bills in the USA, however, involved a huge battle with drinks manufacturers.
 Companies in the UK have not had this imposed on them yet.
-Our councils bear the main cost of collecting and dealing with one-use containers following disposal, with manufacturers and retailers paying only a proportion via packaging recovery notes (PRNs).
+Our councils presently bear the main cost of collecting and dealing with one-use containers following disposal, with manufacturers and retailers paying only a proportion via packaging recovery notes (PRNs).
+Profits have therefore been privatised and clean-up costs fall on us the public.

 Recyclable : – This option would only be used for plastics and paper suitable for reprocessing, such as PET, HDPE and clean paper and cardboard.
 The greater the reuse of bottles, the less need for reprocessing.